Verdagon/Vale/docs/notes/StandardLibrary.md

 I'd like some sort of hash map that doesn't move its values.
 Perhaps we'd have a separate array

+## Sparse Collections

+Sparse means that they're conceptually collections of optionals.
+Particularly good for implementing hash maps, swiss tables, etc.

+We could have these automatically created behind the scenes for collections of optionals.
+Yeah, that sounds reasonable.
+Some optimizations:

+ * Collections of optional yonders can be lowered to nullables (we should do that in general for optionals anyway)
+ * Collections of optional mutables can use a bit in the generation word.
+ * We can use any padding that exist in any contained imm.

+Otherwise, we can have a parallel array of bits.

 ## PrefetchingIterator

 This is an iterator that will prefetch a certain number (L) of elements ahead.